 How to Ease Symptoms

-I usually hydrate with a high quality skin lotion that contains Coconut Oil.
-I only used the pure oil once and then switched to creams.
+I usually hydrate with a high-quality skin lotion that contains coconut oil.
+I only used pure coconut oil once and then switched to creams.
 I know many people with skin problems who use pure coconut oil on their skin after bathing every day.
-Before moving on to stronger oils like Oil of Oregano, which can sting, moisturizing with Coconut Oil is a good start.
+Before moving on to stronger oils like oregano oil, which can sting, moisturizing with coconut oil is a good start.
 It doesn't seem to have any side effects, and the smell and feel of it are very soothing.

-The other reason I switched to creams is financial, Coconut Oil is expensive and well worth the price, but like many natural oils, it can get rancid and then it's no good and has to be thrown out.
+I prefer creams to oil whenever possible.
+Coconut oil can be expensive and well worth the price, but like many natural oils, it can become rancid, and then has to be thrown out.
 I prefer a standard lotion that can stand in a bottle in my bathroom for a year or more without any problems.

 After making sure there are no allergy issues, certain foods are good to eat daily to maintain a healthy balance of good bacteria in the digestive tract.
 A cup of yogurt daily, or a good probiotic supplement, goes a long way towards keeping skin problems away.

 I started taking a probiotic for digestive issues about a year ago.
-I started to notice a side effect of the a daily probiotic was clear, healthier skin.
+I started to notice a side effect of a daily probiotic was clear, healthier skin.
 My skin wasn't nearly as dry and stopped itching so much, the hotspots cleared up.
-It could have been a coincidence, but I feel it's related to adding a probiotic to my daily supplements.
+It could have been a coincidence since there isn't any empirical evidence that probiotics can alleviate eczema, but I feel it's related to adding a probiotic to my daily supplements.
 There are many excellent probiotic brands.
 I research the brand names before I buy them to check the reviews.

 I currently use Now Probiotic because, quite frankly, it's the least expensive and appears to be the same quality as the more expensive pills I've tried with the same results.